Newbridge Demesne: Background

-Lanestown castle
+Lanestown Castle

 One of the earliest and largest structures still standing in the Donabate locality is Lanestown castle, a late medieval castellated tower house located on the grounds of Newbridge House.
-It was originally the largest of four tower houses in the immediate area north of the Broad Meadow estuary along with Portrane Castle (Stella's Tower), Turvey (now demolished) and Donabate (attached St. Patrick's Church of Ireland Church).
+It was originally the largest of four tower houses in the immediate area north of the Broad Meadow estuary along with Portrane Castle (Stella's Tower), Turvey House (now demolished) and Donabate (attached St. Patrick's Church of Ireland Church).
 The tower was probably part of the £10 Castle scheme initiated in 1429 by King Henry VI in which a landowner would be funded £10 if he built a defensive tower to aid in protecting the Pale.

-Mansion
+House, estate and furnishings

 Newbridge House was built by Archbishop Cobbe between 1747 and 1752 to the design of architect James Gibbs.
 Newbridge still contains most of its original furniture.
 The interiors include the Red Drawing Room, the Museum of Curiosities and ornate plasterwork found throughout the house.
 The house now offers tours of both the house and farm for money, alongside public events throughout the year.